DiegoInDaHu/DisplayPi/README.md

 # DisplayPi

-This repository contains a small program to display a web page in full screen on Raspberry Pi OS (64‑bit).
-By default it opens `https://www.flightradar24.com/simple/`.
-It can also display a locally hosted page at `http://localhost:3000`.
+This repository contains a small program to display one or more web pages in fullscreen on Raspberry Pi OS (64‑bit).
+By default it opens all predefined pages (`flightradar` and `local`).

 ## Requirements
 - Raspberry Pi OS 64‑bit with graphical environment
 - Python 3
 - `chromium-browser`
+- `pynput` Python package (install with `pip install -r requirements.txt`)

 Install Chromium if it is not already available:
 ```bash